Home

 • Unable to speak clearly enough to be understood

-I know that I would be very discouraged if my child had a hard time understanding language and had to wait until he was almost half way through elementary school to get assistance in helping him process auditory information properly.
-So, if your child has some of these symptoms listed, but is not necessarily diagnosed with SPD or APD, he/she may still benefit from occupational therapy, therapeutic listening or auditory integration therapy.
+I know that I would be very discouraged if any of my children had a hard time understanding language and had to wait until he was almost half way through elementary school to get assistance in helping him process auditory information properly.
+So, if any of your kids have some of these symptoms listed, but is not necessarily diagnosed with SPD or APD, he/she may still benefit from occupational therapy, therapeutic listening or integration therapy for auditory dysfunction.

 Some additional pages you may find helpful: